shubhrock777/K-Means-Clustring-/README.md

 3rd

 3.)
 Analyze the information given in the following ‘Insurance Policy dataset’ to create clusters of persons falling in the same type.
 Refer to Insurance Dataset.csv

+4th

+4.)
+Perform clustering analysis on the telecom dataset.
+The data is a mixture of both categorical and numerical data.
+It consists the number of customers who churn.
+Derive insights and get possible information on factors that may affect the churn decision.
+Refer to Telco_customer_churn.xlsx dataset.
+Hint:
+•	Perform EDA and remove unwanted columns.
+•	Use Gower dissimilarity matrix and  In R use daisy() function.